 Kinetic flooring systems and plugins for events, exhibitions and public spaces.

 Providing brand and activation experiences in a fun and interactive way – converting human movement (aka dancing) into electrical energy or power.

 The floor tiles are largely produced using recycled materials and seen throughout the life cycle a floor is energy neutral.

 The technology we use to convert kinetic energy into usable electricity is electromechanical.
 It was developed in 2007 and the first and most efficient to be put on the market.

 Our partners of Delft and Eindhoven University of Technology investigated various options: piezo, thermoelectric conversion and hydraulic systems.
 An electromechanical system, which transforms small vertical movements into a rotating movement that drives a generator, turned out to be the best option.

-How do our Human Power Products work?
+How do our energy floors work?

 Our energy floor modules flex slightly when stepped on.
 Inside each module is an electromechanical system, which transforms the small vertical movement produced by dancing or walking people into a rotating movement that drives a generator.
 Each module by the size of 75x75x20 cm can produce up to 35 watt of sustained output, between 5-20 Watt per person.
 This video shows it all:

 Our Energy Generating fitness range uses unique technology to offset energy consumption in your building or home.
 When plugged into a regular AC wall plug point, powered on and operated by the exercising user actually sends the created energy back to the grid via the plug point.
 74% of energy created by the exerciser is reused as ‘renewable energy’ for the building.

 The first question we’re asked when talking about converting human movement into renewable energy is “why don’t you do that for fitness equipment…?
 We all go to the gym, work our butts off and we actually have to pay for that energy when powered on”